TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/1-Creating-an-extension-with-the-kickstarter.rst

 -------

 The modelling of the domain model of an extension is the core functionality of the Extbase Kickstarter.
-In a graphical user interface the new domian objects are created, with performing properties and methods and applying the relations between the domain objects.
+In a graphical user interface the new domain objects are created, with performing properties and methods and applying the relations between the domain objects.

 During this phase of development the focus lies on the functionality of the domain model, and the